 Being a tourist on the Tibet train you will receive a lot of attention from the Chinese, Tibetans, and other China ethnic groups, especially from the children/teens.
-Most teens want to practise their english, and they will engage in a conversation with you.
+Most teens want to practice their English, and they will engage in a conversation with you.
 They will also give you there seat, invite you to play card games, even introduce you to new foods.
-They are generous because conversing with English speaking tourists is a great (cheap) way to practise their English.
+They are generous because conversing with English speaking tourists is a great (cheap) way to practice their English.
 However, at night, things will change and you will need to sleep.
 You can sleep in between carts on the floor, or just sleep in and empty seat.
 The seats are of the "hard" variety, as they are not reserved by anyone.
 Some trains officially do not have this class, but a ticket attendant will surely sell you this type of ticket.

-Hard Seat vs Soft Seat
+Hard Seat vs. Soft Seat

 If you are sensitive to smells, have allergies, are not social, then do not opt for the hard seat.
 If however you want a cultural experience and/or want to save money... hard seat is the way to go.

 Hard sleeper class, also known as "hard sleeper berth" or "second class sleeper", is an affordable way to take the Tibet train in comfort.
 Contrary to the class, the bed is not “hard” per se in a hard sleeper berth.
 The beds are just not as thick.
 The hard sleeper Tibet train class is the cheapest option if you want to lie down and sleep.
 There are six beds in a hard sleeper cabin - an upper, middle and a lower one on each side.